-The Upper Panel of the Industrial L2+ Managed Switch indicates a DC inlet power socket and consists of one terminal block connector within 6 contacts.
-Please follow the steps below to insert the power wire.
+The Upper Panel of the Industrial Managed Switch comes with a DC inlet power socket and one terminal block connector with 6 contacts.

-- 1. Insert positive/negative DC power wires into Contacts 1 and 2 for Power 1, or Contacts 5 and 6 for Power 2. - IGS-10020MT: DC 12~48V, AC 24V
+1. Insert positive/negative DC power wires into contacts 1 and 2 for DC Power 1, or 5 and 6 for DC Power 2.